-In South Korea, the Composite Consumer Sentiment Index (CCSI) measures the level of optimism that consumers have about the performance of the economy.
-The index is based on a survey of around 2200 households.
-The CCSI is computed as a sum of six variables, including current living standards, prospective household income and prospective spending.
-A CCSI above 100 indicates an improving outlook and below 100 a deteriorating outlook.
+Consumer Confidence in South Korea averaged 100.25 points from 1998 until 2022, reaching an all time high of 121.50 points in October of 2009 and a record low of 67.70 points in December of 2008.
 This page provides the latest reported value for - South Korea Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-South Korea Consumer Confidence - actual data, historical chart and calendar of releases - was last updated on February of 2018.
+South Korea Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

 Consumer Confidence in South Korea is expected to be 110.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the South Korea Consumer Confidence is projected to trend around 110.00 points in 2023, according to our econometric models.